u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/setup.rst

 In this chapter, you will learn:

 - To set up your local development environment.
-- The outline of the Odoo database structure.
+- The outline of the Thrive Bureau ERP database structure.
-- To export and import an Odoo database in your local environment.
+- To export and import an Thrive Bureau ERP database in your local environment.
-- To have an Odoo instance up and running.
+- To have an Thrive Bureau ERP instance up and running.

 Install
 =======

-There are multiple ways to :doc:`install Odoo <../../../administration/install/install>`, depending on the intended use case.
-This documentation assumes you use the :ref:`source install <setup/install/source>` (running Odoo from the source code), which is best suited for Odoo designers and developers.
+There are multiple ways to :doc:`install Thrive Bureau ERP <../../../administration/install/install>`, depending on the intended use case.
+This documentation assumes you use the :ref:`source install <setup/install/source>` (running Thrive Bureau ERP from the source code), which is best suited for Thrive Bureau ERP designers and developers.

 Databases
 =========